 Instagram algorithm FAQs

-Are photos or videos preferred by the Instagram algorithm?
+Are photos or videos preferred by Instagram’s algorithms?

-In short, no. Instagram doesn’t give extra weight to either videos or photos within its feed.
+Technically, no. Instagram doesn’t give extra weight to either videos or photos.
 However, if the data shows that a certain user prefers to engage with videos over photos, then that specific user may see more video content in their feed.

 Does posting too frequently impact ranking?